MiguelArteaga0/ProyectosPortfolio/README.md

 The rest of the work in this Repository is the following:

-**Jupyter Notebook:** A Porfolio Allocator based on risk/return ratio in Python
+**Jupyter Notebook:** A Porfolio Allocator based on risk/return ratio in Python.

 **Project 1:** [Vaccination/Mortality rates Covid-19](https://github.com/MiguelArteaga0/ProyectosPortfolio/blob/main/Project%202:%20Exploraci%C3%B3n%20SQL%20Inmobiliaria.sql)  (*Español*)